-A temporary riprap lined channel is located at the southwest corner of Cell 1 (Photograph No. 1).
-The channel is installed to direct the runoff from the closure turf pad area to the toe ditch.
-The channel is functioning as designed and in good condition.

-Minor water ponding was observed at the bottom of the channel (Photograph No. 2) on the access perimeter road.
-This area should be repaired by filling with roadbase gravel, regrading, and compaction.

-- 2. A perimeter berm with a toe ditch was constructed for the landfill to support the landfill and control runoff from the landfill.
-The south perimeter berm is shown in Photographs No. 3 and 4.
+1. Photographs No. 1 and 2 illustrate south perimeter berm and toe ditch.
+The berm and ditch were constructed for the landfill to support the landfill and control runoff from the landfill.
 The slope of the berm consists of artificial turf (alternate to the natural grass cover) and appeared in good and stable condition.
 Few isolated spots indicated weeds protruding through the artificial turf.
 It appears that some of the sand that was placed as ballast over the artificial turf may have washed down into the toe ditch.
-The eastern section of the toe ditch exhibited overgrown vegetation in the ditch bottom, while the western section was in good shape without excessive vegetation. - 3.
-A test pad using closure turf for the permanent cover system installation was completed in October 2019 at the southeast slope of the landfill (Photograph No. 5).
-The closure turf cover system is designed to be in compliance with the CCR rules and approved by the ADEQ for the test pad.
-Photograph No. 5 also illustrates an intermediate bench and ditch for runoff management.
-The test pad, bench, and ditch of the cover system appeared in good, intact, and in stable condition.
-Minor growth of weeds were observed on the surface of the sand without any impact to the closure turf. - 4.
-Photograph No. 6 illustrates area of Cell 1 and closure turf anchored on the top.
-Overall the anchor trench is intact in-place and Cell 1 surface is properly graded without any ponding or erosion issues. - 5.
-Photograph No. 7 illustrates closure turf, toe ditch, and access perimeter road.
-The toe ditch was recently constructed for runoff control.
-The ditch is functioning as designed and the access road was in good condition without any sign of settlement, misalignment, or significant erosion.

-- 6. Overall condition of the landfill Cell 1 is illustrated in Photograph Nos.
-8-10.
-Photograph No. 8 was taken from top of Cell 1 looking down towards Cell 2 and Photograph No. 9 is illustrating east side of Cell 1.
+The ditch appeared in good condition with positive flow and free from overgrown vegetation.

+- 2. A test pad using closure turf for the permanent cover system installation was completed in October 2019 at the southeast slope of the landfill (Photographs No. 3 and 4).
+Test pad is currently under testing and monitoring phase.
+The closure turf cover system is designed to be in compliance with the CCR rules.
+Photograph No. 4 illustrate an intermediate bench and ditch for runoff control.
+The test pad, bench, and ditch of the cover system appeared in good, intact, and in stable condition. - 3.
+Overall condition of the landfill Cell 1 is illustrated in Photograph Nos.
+5 and 6.
+Photograph No. 5 was taken from top of Cell 1 looking down towards Cell 2.
 Existing landfill Cell 1 was in good and stable condition with no sign of instability, water ponding or significant erosion of the interim slopes.
-The east side slope soil cover is temporary cover.
-Minor bare areas with sparse vegetation (Photograph No. 10) were observed on the east slope. - 7.
-Typical perimeter berm is illustrated in Photograph Nos.
-11 and 12.
-Overall, the berm was functioning well and in good condition.
-The perimeter access road appeared in good condition without any signs of settlement, instability, misalignment, or significant erosion. - 8.
-North side of the landfill slope is partially covered with temporary soil cover in the northeast corner (Photograph No. 13).
-The temporary soil cover placement was in progress at the time of inspection (Photograph No. 14).
-The north slope appeared in good and stable condition without any significant erosion or instability. - 9.
-Photograph Nos.
-15-17 illustrate Cell 2, Cell 1 is also in the background (Photograph No. 16).
-Cell 2 is currently active waste disposal area and Cell 1 is used as support by filling in waste and to tie the grades to the Cell 1 slope.
-Both cells appeared in good and stable condition.
-Perimeter road appeared in good and stable condition and surface runoff and contact water was properly maintained per the design. - 10.
-Photograph No. 16.
-The berm with the haul road appeared in good and stable condition.
+The east, north, and south side slopes are covered with temporary cover.
+Cell 2 is illustrated in Photograph No. 6.
+Cell 2 fill has reached close to the elevation of the perimeter road.
+Cell 2 fill area appeared in good condition and no signification erosion or water pond was observed. - 4.
+Typical condition of the landfill slope of Cell 1 is illustrated in Photograph No. 7.
+The east and south slope are covered with temporary soil cover.
+The north slope is partially covered with temporary cover and work is in progress to cover the remaining north slope.
+The north slope appeared in good and stable condition without any significant erosion or instability.
+The east and north slope indicated intermittent bare areas (Photograph No. 8).

+5. The perimeter access road appeared in good condition without any signs of settlement, instability, misalignment, or significant erosion.
+Typical condition of the perimeter access road is illustrated in Photograph No. 9.